 Couples on the Brink of Divorce

-Some couples or one member of the couple may have at least one foot out the door.
+In some couples, one or more members may have at least one foot out the door.
 In fact, about 30% of couples who come to counseling are in a scenario where one person wants to stay in a marriage or lifetime commitment, and the other is leaning out the door.
-This special type of counseling differs from traditional couples counseling and deals with couples with mixed agendas.
+This special type of therapy differs from traditional couples counseling and deals with couples with mixed agendas.
 Discernment Counseling is usually what is called for under this scenario.
-Discernment Counseling is one to five sessions and is about helping you make an informed and confident decision to either keep things as they are, divorce, or put divorce off the table for a while as you both commit to working as hard as you can and promising to each other to attend longer-term couple therapy.
+Discernment Counseling is one to five sessions and is about helping you make an informed and confident decision to either keep things as they are, divorce or separate, or put divorce off the table for a while as you both commit to working as hard as you can and promising to each other to attend longer-term couple therapy.

 Finding the Right Fit is Important

 You need someone who won’t take sides… but will take sides.
 A marriage counselor should take the side of your relationship and relationship goals.
+An individual counselor should call people out if necessary to help them.
 This may mean being called out for being inappropriate or doing things that hurt your relationship.
-It may mean controlling the session so there aren’t frequent interruptions and conversations don’t derail.
+It may mean controlling the session so there aren’t frequent interruptions, and conversations don’t derail.
 This takes a blend of compassion and directivity and having a counselor who knows when to use each.
 If your partner will not go with you, it may still be beneficial to have individual therapy.

 A strong commitment is important for relationship counseling.
-The ability to express yourself and be open about what you are experiencing as a couple is essential to the relationship counseling process.
+The ability to express yourself and be open about what you are experiencing as a couple is essential to the relationship therapy process.

-If you found this website, you likely searched on something like “Columbus OH marriage therapists”, “best marriage counselor near me”, “couple counseling Columbus Ohio”, “Anxiety and Depression Counseling,” or “Dublin Ohio marriage counseling.”
+If you found this website, you likely searched on something like “Columbus OH marriage therapists”, “best marriage counselor near me”, “couple counseling in Columbus, Ohio”, “Anxiety and Depression Counseling,” or “Dublin, Ohio marriage counseling.”
 Please peruse the website, read the blogs, and call if you have any questions.

 Yes, we have some current availability.